 I remember the glasses lined up on the counter, as I stood stirring the jello and hot water with a wooden spoon, I’d be holding firmly on to the handle of the pyrex jug we always made jello in just like Mom told me, “so you won’t burn yourself, April”.
 Mom always used ice cubes to make the jello set faster, and I used to love to watch them melt into the hot, thickening liquid as I continued to stir.
 Then would come the time to – very carefully – poor the now cool jello into the crystal dishes, before covering them with plastic wrap.
 Then I’d carry them to the fridge, one at a time, holding each glass “with both hands”.
 I never, ever broke one.

 Strangely enough though, now my Mom’s cross and olive glasses are here in my house, they’ve stayed firmly shut in my china cabinet – in view, but rarely used.
-My heart broke when I lost both parents within weeks of each other five years ago, and I’ve kept many of the things they left me safely shut away in case they got broken too.
-Recently though, I’ve found that the sadness of losing my parents can often be somewhat displaced by remembering the happy times we had together, and it occurred to me that Mom wouldn’t want to see her things shut away.
-She’d want me to use them.
-So the other day, I made Raspberry and Rose Jelly and I used her cross and olive dishes.
+I was heart-broken when I lost both parents within weeks of each other nine years ago, and I had kept many of the things they left me safely shut away in case they got broken too.
+A while ago though, it occurred to me that Mom wouldn’t want to see her things shut away.
+So when I make this Raspberry and Rose Jelly, I use her cross and olive dishes.

-This Raspberry and Rose Jelly and Cream recipe is a little more cosmopolitan than the Jello I made as a child, but it’s every bit as easy.
+Raspberry and Rose Jelly and Cream recipe is a little more cosmopolitan than the Jello I made as a child, but it’s every bit as easy.
 Light and refreshing, it’s the perfect summer dessert, tasting faintly of Turkish Delight and Arabian Nights.
 I call it jelly because that’s what it is called here in England.
 As a child I didn’t think of Jello as a brand, but I have to remember that it is!
 Jelly is often made from gelatine squares or tablets here, although you can buy powdered sachets.
-The most popular brand here is Hartley’s but I confess I keep my eyes open for Jello, and even bring it back with me from Canada and the US.
+I confess I keep my eyes open for Jello, and even bring it back with me from Canada and the US.
 I made this recipe using Sugar Free Raspberry Jello, but use whatever brand you prefer.
 Rosewater – or rose flower water – is widely available in supermarkets in the UK.
-In Canada and the US I have seen rosewater on sale in the speciality sections of some grocery stores and in gourmet shops.
+In Canada and the US I have seen rosewater on sale in the speciality sections of some grocery stores, in gourmet shops and online.
+(This is the brand of rosewater I buy in the UK.)

 - 1 package raspberry jelly or Jello (to serve 4)